radu-matei/radu-matei.github.io/content/blog/rpi-sensehat-telemetry.md

 > The best place to learn how to use this library is [the demo section of the repository](https://github.com/emmellsoft/RPi.SenseHat/tree/master/RPi.SenseHat/RPi.SenseHat.Demo/Demos).
 There you can find how to create a compass, how to make disco lights from the 8x8 LED matrix or write the temperature on the LED matrix.

-We will create a new class that will only expose funtionality related with the temperature telemetry, but you can expand this class to do all the things you want.
+We will create a new class that will only expose functionality related with the temperature telemetry, but you can expand this class to do all the things you want.

 ```
 using System;